 Philadelphia Phillies at New York Mets

-The Philadelphia Phillies and the New York Mets meet in game one of a three game NL East division set in MLB action from Citi Field on Monday night.
+The Philadelphia Phillies and the New York Mets meet in game two of their three game NL East division set from Citi Field on Saturday.

 The Philadelphia Phillies will look to rebound after dropping game one of the series on Friday by a final score of 5-4.
 J.T.
 Realmuto went 2 for 5 with a home run, a double and three RBIs while Maikel Franco added an RBI as well to cap off Philadelphia’s scoring as a team in the loss.
 Jean Segura went 3 for 5 with a pair of doubles while Corey Dickerson added a two-bagger of his own and Jose Pirela had a base hit to finish off Philly’s offense in defeat.
 Zach Eflin allowed two runs on six hits while striking out six over five innings of work, not factoring in the decision, while Mike Morin took the loss, falling to 1-2 on the year in relief.
 Drew Smyly will start game two and is 3-6 with a 6.65 ERA and 98 strikeouts this season.
 This will be Smyly’s first career start against the Mets.